siriwatknp/jun-mvp-starter/README.md

    - Create a new provider if you don't have one (click "Create" next to Providers)
    - Enter a provider name and click "Create"

+2. Create a new channel:

+   - At the selected provider, click "Create a new channel"
+   - Choose "LINE Login"
+   - Fill in required information and click "Create" at the end of the form

-2. Set up LIFF app:
+3. Set up LIFF app:
    - In your channel, go to the LIFF tab
    - Click "Add" to create a new LIFF app
    - Enter the following details: